-As things stand today, there is no natural blue food coloring that can withstand food being heated or with high acidity.
+As it stands today, there is no natural blue food coloring that can withstand food being heated or with high acidity.
 The ThermoBlue project seeks to meet the need that exists there.
-The project is run by a group of qualified people who all have a certain knowledge to create a new product that has these features and bring it to market.
+The project is managed by a group of qualified people who all have specific knowledge in order to create a new product with these features and bring it to market.

 In the ThermoBlue project, a natural, stable, blue pigment will be developed from thermophilic microalgae found in hot Icelandic springs.
 The dye will be produced with pure Icelandic energy in VAXA's premises in Hellisheidi and in Reykjavík.
 Sustainability, wholesomeness and reduced waste are the focus of production.
 The algae species that will be used in the project grow at high temperatures and this means that the production should be free of pollutants.